The Hollow of Morning: Promotion

 Promotion for the album began in October 2007 in Los Angeles, California at the Hotel Cafe.
-This was followed by an announcement on 5 March 2008 that Gemma would be touring the Republic of Ireland and Northern Ireland in April 2008.
+This was followed by an announcement on 5 March 2008 that Gemma would be touring Ireland and Northern Ireland in April 2008.
 A month later she announced she would be going on a UK promotional tour in May.
 Following an interview on Today FM's Breakfast Show on 21 April Gemma confirmed that she would present another live tour in Ireland in late May this time it would be a semi-acoustic tour.
 Followed with a return to America for a number of live gigs; one important live date being a New York gig with fellow Irish band Bell X1.
 Gemma returned to Ireland in August and began her second UK tour in September before taking up another tour of America in October.
 Another tour took place in Ireland in early December 2008.